 - The blending of kerosene with diesel reduces the flashpoint which has to be compensated with stripping steam as well.

-4. Cloud Point indicates the stability of the fuel at low-temperature operations.
+It indicates the stability of the fuel at low-temperature operations.
 It is the temperature below which wax crystals are formed due to the precipitation of paraffin and shows the cloudy appearance of diesel.
 This is an important parameter because precipitates of wax can clog the fuel filters and atomizers, resulting in poor performance of the engine.

 In the winter season, produce the diesel with specifications according to the region’s cold temperature.